-Chronic conditions that cause the pain come in various forms.
+There are various chronic conditions that cause ankle pain.
 It can be the result of unresolved fracture, Peroneal Tendon injuries, Posterior Tibial Tendon Dysfunction (PTTD), gout, rheumatoid arthritis, Tarsal tunnel syndrome (nerve compression), infection and poor structural alignment such as flat foot.

-Ankle pain can be identified by symptoms such as swelling, stiffness and redness in the affected area.
-Pain can range from a dull ache to a sharp burning pain that occurs during weight bearing activities such as standing or walking.
+Patients suffering from ankle pain frequently report symptoms of swelling, stiffness and redness in the affected area.
+Pain can range from a dull ache to a sharp burning pain that occurs during weight bearing activities, such as standing or walking.

-Since there can be numerous causes for ankle pain, it is crucial for ankle pain sufferers to seek consultation from a healthcare professional.
-An ankle specialist, such as a podiatrist, will be able to give you a thorough foot assessment using diagnostic equipment such as musculoskeletal diagnostic ultrasound to determine the source of your ankle pain.
-Most ankle conditions can be cured using non-invasive treatment plans offered by podiatry.
+Since the cause of ankle pain is often ambiguous, it is crucial for people suffering from ankle pain to seek consultation from a healthcare professional.
+An ankle specialist, such as a podiatrist, will be able to perform a thorough foot assessment using diagnostic tools, such as a musculoskeletal diagnostic ultrasound to determine the source of your ankle pain.
+Most ankle conditions can be improved using non-invasive solutions offered by our podiatrists.
 If surgery is required, your podiatrist will refer you to a trusted foot and ankle doctor for surgical solutions.

-For temporary pain relief and comfort, foot and ankle specialists in Singapore recommend the following steps:
+For temporary pain relief and comfort, you may try the following steps at home:

 Some potential conditions associated with ankle pain are as follows:

-While ankle sprains are usually caused by a single event such as a fall, landing awkwardly after a jump, or having someone step or land on your foot, there are often underlying causes such as a previous ankle injury, poor footwear choices or a lack of flexibility or strength in the ankle.
-Previous ankle injuries are a major culprit as they weaken your ankle, greatly increasing the incidence of such injuries.
-To avoid this from occurring, consult a doctor or podiatrist to see what treatment options are available for you.
+While ankle sprains are usually caused by a single event, such as a fall, landing awkwardly after a jump, or having someone step or land on your foot, there are often underlying causes that contribute to ankle sprains.
+This may include, previous ankle injury, poor footwear choices or a lack of flexibility or strength in the ankle.
+Previous ankle injuries are a major culprit as they weaken your ankle, hence increasing the incidence of such injuries.
+To avoid this from occurring, consult an ankle specialist or podiatrist to see what are the options are available for you.

-If the pain is consistent and persists, or if the intensity greatly increases when weight bearing, the ankle may have been fractured rather than sprained.
+If the pain persists over a prolonged period of time, or greatly intensifies upon weight bearing, the ankle may have been fractured rather than sprained.
 You should always consult a podiatrist or lower limb specialist to ensure that there is no lasting damage.

-Depending on the severity and type of injury, treatment for ankle sprains can range from first applying R.I.C.E treatment to the initial injury to using crutches or splints to using electromagnetic stimulation to help facilitate recovery.
-In Singapore, doctors often prescribe cold compresses to constrict pain and further inflammation of the injured foot.
-In addition, oral medication with anti-inflammatory or analgesic/pain-relieving purposes may also be prescribed.
+Depending on the severity and type of injury, the course of action for ankle sprains can range from applying R.I.C.E to the affected area, to using crutches or splints, to using electromagnetic stimulation to help facilitate recovery.

-If the injury is severe, physical therapy may be prescribed for rehabilitation purposes.
-Surgical intervention is rare and is typically only done if there is significant bone deterioration or if conservative methods have failed to stabilise the ankle joint after an extended period of treatment.
+For both mild and severe injuries, physical therapy may be prescribed for rehabilitation purposes.
+Surgical intervention is rare, and is typically only offered if there is significant bone deterioration or if conservative methods have failed to stabilise the ankle joint after an extended period of therapy.

-Surgery is rarely required for ankle sprains as the ligaments of the ankle are often able to heal on their own over time.
-However, you should still seek treatment from a foot doctor or podiatrist to avoid worsening the injury, speed up recovery and reduce the likelihood of future injury.
+Surgery is rarely required for ankle sprains as the ligaments of the ankle can remodel themselves.
+Nonetheless, you should seek help from a foot specialist or podiatrist to avoid injury progression and future injury.